-When he felt like it, he would go at a slight jog so he wasn’t just walking at a slow pace the entire time.
-He even broke into a slight run just as he saw a small stream of water a little farther ahead and on his left.
-Victor never really learned a lot about survival, but drinking water was something that even he had no doubts about as important to survival.
+When he felt like it, he would go at a slight jog so he wasn’t just walking the entire time.
+He even broke into a slight run just as he saw a small stream of water a little farther ahead and on his left leading away from the beach.
+Victor never really learned a lot about survival, but drinking water was something that even he had no doubts about as important.

 Drinking from the stream, Victors face was soon wet with water as some of it dripped down onto his chest just enough that you would see the difference between wet and dry shirt.
 With a deep sigh, he stood back up and pointed at the now setting sun before pointing up at the stream as if it was a path of its own.

 “Alright do I follow the beach or do I try to follow the stream?”

 Taking out a coin he flipped it into the air.

 “Heads I follow the stream and tails I go along the beach.”